 - Slice the lamb and pour over the sauce.
 Serve with the potatoes and some broccoli.

-Check out our Easter Wine and Meat pairings.
+Check out our Easter Wine, and Food pairings.